Nordix/xcluster/ovl/load-balancer/README.md

 user-space.
 Basically this will be as using nfqueue without the SYN optimization, it will work but slower.

+**Problem**: If multiple LBs with DSR is used then the reply packets will likely take another path.
+So the conntracker will not see all connections go to "ESTABLISHED".
+It will work but the performance gain is lost.
+A solution may be to check "SYN_SEEN" instead of "ESTABLISHED" but that might require a custom iptables module.

 ## DPDK based load-balancer